RyanJarv/cdn-proxy/README.md

 #### Overview

-The CloudFront module will set up the distribution for you as well as correctly set the Host header as the request passes through the CDN.
-The X-Forwarded-For header in the request to the origin is randomized for all requests.
-This will allow bypassing app side IP based rate limiting in some cases.
+The CloudFront module will set up the distribution that acts as a proxy through CloudFront.
+The origin and host header can be controlled per request by setting the Cdn-Proxy-Origin and Cdn-Proxy-Host headers.
+The X-Forwarded-For header will also be passed through from the client, if this isn't set howeveer it will default to a random IP address in the request to the origin which will allow bypassing app side IP ratelimiting in some cases.

+After deploying navigating to the distribution will show a help page with more info on headers to control the request as well as some examples.

+In addition to making requests manually with curl you can use the CDN Proxy's [Burp Suite Extension](#burp-suite-extension) to proxy all Burp requests through the CloudFront proxy.
+Among other things this allows you to browse any sites only exposed to CloudFront IPs like you normally would through the built in Burp browser.

 #### Caveats